 The UTK Infrared Belt Review

-UTK makes one Infrared back BELT, which comes with straps and wraps around any part of your body – including legs, elbows, knees, arms, stomach, and the lower/upper back- for the lowest price.
+UTK makes a few Infrared back BELTS, which come with straps and wrap around any part of your body – including legs, elbows, knees, arms, stomach, and the lower/upper back.

 They are more targeted, easier to use in curvy areas, and somewhat portable, though not cordless.